bitExpert/phpstan-magento/README.md

 - PHPStan 1.7

 If you are using a Magento version that requires an older version of PHPStan (e.g. 0.12.77),  you need to manually downgrade it before installing this extension.
-In your composer.json change PHPStan version constrain to `~0.12` and run the following command.
+In your composer.json change PHPStan version constraint to `~0.12` and run the following command.

 ```
 composer update --with-all-dependencies phpstan/phpstan